elakito/testzone/README.md

 * samples/osgi_camel_ws_sample_route[_bp]

-a scenario bundle using Apache Camel's client-side websocket scenario
+a scenario bundle using Apache Camel's client-side websocket component ahc-ws to call a camel's server-side websocket service hosted by osgi_camel_websocket_sample_route[_bp]

+* samples/osgi_camel_ws_sample_cxf_jaxrs

+a scenario using Apache Camel's client-side websocket component ahc-ws to call a cxf's jaxrs service over websocket.

+* samples/osgi_camel_websocket_sample_logfeeder

+a a log-feeder application using Camel's stream and atmosphere-websocket components to push the logging events to the browser over the websocket.

 * samples/osgi_cxf_websocket_sample_jaxrs_client